Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

 We focus on a simple setting where each unit has two covariates distributed uniformly on a plane:

-The units are randomly assigned to one of two treatment conditions, $W_i\in\{0,1\}$, based on a logistic propensity score that maps from the covariates to treatment probabilities:
+To facilitate the comparison with previous methods, the units are randomly assigned to one of two treatment conditions, $W_i\in\{0,1\}$, based on a logistic propensity score that maps from the covariates to treatment probabilities:

-Units with higher covariate values are thus more likely to be treated.
+Units with larger covariate values are thus more likely to be treated.
 The treatment probability ranges from 7.6\% at $(-1,-1)$ to 81.8\% at (1,1).
 The unconditional treatment probability is 26.5\%.
 The outcome is given by:

 where $\varepsilon$ is standard normal.
-The outcome does not depend on treatment; the treatment effect is constant at zero.
+The outcome does not depend on the assigned treatments, so the treatment effect is constant at zero.

 We use a version of the estimator discussed by \citet{Abadie2006} and \citet{Imbens2015} to estimate the average treatment effect for the subpopulation of treated units (\textsc{att}).
 We derive the mean outcome difference between treated and control units within each matched group and then average the differences over all groups weighted by the number of treated units: